Quantum Algorithm for Finding the Optimal Variable Ordering for Binary Decision Diagrams: Preliminaries

 \begin{enumerate} \item The node set $V$ is the union of two disjoint sets $N$ and $T$ of \emph{non-terminal} nodes with out-degree two and \emph{terminal} nodes with out-degree zero, respectively, where $T$ contains exactly two nodes: $T=\set{\zero,\one}$.
-The set $N$ contains a unique source node $\root$, called the \emph{root}.
+The set $N$ contains a unique source node $\root$ (i.e., the node with in-degree zero) called the \emph{root}.